Lumikeiju/osm-us-pwg/README.md

 Style documents for use on [Ultra](https://overpass-ultra.us/).

-**How to use:** Replace the query on Overpass Ultra with the contents of the file.
+**How to use:** Replace the query on Ultra with the contents of the file.
 Navigate on the map to the desired area and hit "Run" at the top left.

 Refer to the [MapLibre Style Spec documentation](https://maplibre.org/maplibre-style-spec/) for more details on customizing the visualization.